Robert E. Puterbaugh

 Mr. Puterbaugh has served as a Director of Barnett Bank, N.A., Polk County (now Bank of America) and is a member of the Board of Governors and past President of the Polk Museum of Art in Lakeland, Florida, and has served as a United States delegate at several international conferences.

-Mr. Puterbaugh is General Counsel to Lakeland Regional Medical Center, Inc., one of the largest hospitals in the State of Florida and is a member of the Board of Trustees of Florida Southern College.
+Mr. Puterbaugh is Senior Counsel to the Board of Directors of Lakeland Regional Medical Center, Inc., one of the largest hospitals in the State of Florida and is a member of the Board of Trustees of Florida Southern College.

 Mr. Puterbaugh is admitted to practice before the Supreme Court of the United States, the United States Court of Appeals for the Fifth and Eleventh Circuits, the United States Court of Military Appeals, and the United States District Courts for the Southern, Middle and Northern Districts of Florida.
 He has served as Chairman of the Tenth Judicial Circuit Grievance Committee; Chairman of the Tenth Judicial Circuit Judicial Nominating Commission; and Chairman of the Judicial Nominating Commission, Second District Court of Appeals.
 He is also a member of the American Health Lawyers Association, the American Academy of Hospital Attorneys and is a Master Emeritus of the Willson Inn of Court.

 Mr. Puterbaugh is the co-author of The Statute of Limitations Under RICO: Rotella and Beyond, published by the National Legal Center for the Public Interest, Washington, D.C., and has been selected by his peers for inclusion in The Best Lawyers In America.

 Mr. Puterbaugh practices in the firm’s Lakeland office, and his practice includes complex trial litigation in both state and federal courts.